AAA Renters Insurance Review

 Report the Claim to AAA

-Contact AAA immediately after discovering damage or loss to your property.
+Contact AAA immediately after discovering damage or loss.
 Call the claims hotline, use the mobile app or file online through your account to start the process.

 2. 2